raspberrypilearning/grow-a-tree/en/step_2.md

 		end
 end
 ```
 + Open the code editor.
 Tree sprite is currently planted at x: 0 and y: -160.
 Feel free to plant it in a different position.
+The very centre of the stage is x: 0 and y: 0.
 ```blocks3
 move to (0) (-160) ::motion
 ```
-+ Tree sprite is scaled to 10% of the size of the original tree image.
-Alter its size by changing the percentage (%).
++ The tree is scaled to 10% of the size of the original Tree sprite graphic.
+Reset its visible size by changing the percentage (%).
 ```blocks3
 set size to [10%] ::looks
 ```